Aja-Espana/Aja-Espana/README.md

 # About Me

-Hey there, I'm Aja.
-Welcome to my personal repository!
-This place serves as a hub for all my projects in both software and game development.
+Hey, I'm Aja.
+I'm a programmer and designer who has been building prototypes to improve my skills in game development and project management.
+This my personal repository that is a hub for all my projects.

 ###
 ---